Compassionate Cleveland Injury Attorneys Help Victims of Undiagnosed Preeclampsia and Eclampsia

 When a patient with preeclampsia has a seizure, the condition is called “eclampsia.”
 Such seizures can usually be prevented by medication if it is given timely.
 Unfortunately, sometimes doctors fail to timely diagnose preeclampsia or eclampsia.
 Because the condition is easy to diagnose, such failures are often due to some type of miscommunication: a nurse charts increased blood pressures but doesn’t tell the doctor; lab studies show protein in the urine but the results don’t make it to the patient’s medical record; or perhaps, one doctor knows about protein in the urine and a different doctor knows about high blood pressure.
 In any event, when the diagnosis is missed or proper treatment is delayed, severe complications can result, including maternal brain injury and memory loss, fetal brain damage, and maternal or fetal death.

 Contact one of our Cleveland prenatal medical malpractice lawyers today if undiagnosed or improperly treated preeclampsia caused complications during your pregnancy

 At The Eisen Law Firm, we successfully represent families affected by preeclampsia and eclampsia, including women with permanent “encephalopathy” (or brain injury) from eclamptic seizures and families of women who have died from inadequately treated preeclampsia.
+Infact, recently The Eisen Law Firm was able to secure a confidential settlement when an unsupervised L.P.N. was put in charge of care and never reported the results of Pre-Eclampsia causing maternal neurological deficits.
 We proudly serve clients in Cleveland, Lorain, Columbus, Toledo, Akron and all of Northeast Ohio.
 Call us today at 216-687-0900 to speak with one of our skilled lawyers or to schedule a free consultation.